maxitg/SetReplace/.github/CONTRIBUTING.md

 ## Feature suggestions

 If you have an idea to improve an existing function, add a property to `WolframModel`, or add a new function that does not currently exist, you can suggest it by creating a feature request.
 There are no guarantees, but someone might implement it if they like the idea.
-Also note, this repository is all about software.
-For research ideas, see our [contact page](https://www.wolframphysics.org/contact/).
+You are welcome to suggest research ideas as long as they are directly related to the models implemented in *SetReplace*.

 The process is similar to weed reports, just use the "Feature request" option instead.
 Don't include any version information in feature requests.

+## Labels

+It is helpful to add [labels](https://github.com/maxitg/SetReplace/labels) to your issue.
+This makes it easier for developers to find something they are interested in and comfortable working with.
+We have several categories of labels corresponding to different colors.

+First, assign one of the *type* labels to your pull request:
+* `feature`: new functionality, or change in existing functionality.
+* `weed`: fixes something that was not working.
+* `test`: adds new tests for the functionality that already exists.
+* `documentation`: adds or changes documentation for the functionality that already exists.
+* `optimization`: does not change functionality but makes code faster.
+* `convenience`: makes the syntax more convenient without significantly changing functionality.
+* `design`: changes the visual design (styles, colors, icons, etc.) without affecting functionality.
+* `refactor`: does not change functionality, but makes the code better organized or more readable.
+* `research`: introduces new ideas about the structure of the models themselves ([research notes](#research) will typically have this label).

+Then, assign one of the *component* labels:
+* `evolution`: modifies code for running the evolution of the model.
+* `analysis`: adds or changes evolution analysis tools, e.g., `WolframModelEvolutionObject` properties.
+* `visualization`: has to do with visualization code, such as `WolframModelPlot`.
+* `utilities`: implements a tool that does not fit in the above categories (e.g., [`Subhypergraph`](https://github.com/maxitg/SetReplace/pull/431)).
+* `infrastructure`: implements changes to the development process, e.g., build scripts, CI, testing utilities, etc.

+It is also helpful to specify the language one expects to use to solve the issue.
+This helps developers to find issues they are comfortable working with.
+The current choices are `c++`, `wolfram language`, and `english` (e.g., for research documents).

+Also, one of the following may be used:
+* `critical`: fixes something that severely breaks the package (usually used for weeds).
+* `breaking`: introduces API changes that would break existing code, better to avoid if possible.
+* `blocked`: another issue needs to be closed before this one can be started.
+If using this label, you need to mention the blocking issue in the description.

 # Code